The Entreq Konstantin 09 Cables

 The Web that binds us

 It never ceases to amaze me how much the internet has made our world smaller.
-Through networks such as Tweeter, Facebook and LinkedIn, I have been able to connect with professional colleagues, high-school sweethearts and probably every former boss I’ve ever had.
+Through networks such as Twitter, Facebook, and LinkedIn, I have connected with professional colleagues, high-school sweethearts, and probably every former boss I’ve ever had.

 But it has also brought me deeper into the world of high-end audio.
 These days, I probably have more interaction with audiophiles, designers, and manufacturers of high-end components who are based outside of the U.S. than at any time during the twenty-plus years that I’ve been involved in this hobby.
-Usually these connections come from my browsing websites for reports on shows like the Festival Son & Image in Montreal and the High End show in Munich.
-I’m always looking for an exciting new company who has a unique product to bring to the audiophile marketplace.
+Usually, these connections come from my browsing websites for reports on shows like the Festival Son & Image in Montreal and the High-End show in Munich.
+I’m always looking for an exciting new company with a unique product to bring to the audiophile marketplace.

-But in February of this year I received an email from someone named Lennarth and the subject of the email simply read, “HI FI.”
-The email consisted of nothing more than a hyperlink that said, www.Entreq.com.
-Now usually when I receive such emails the results are me having to take my PC into the Best Buy “Geek Squad” to have a bunch of viruses removed from my hard drive.
-Instead, this link to me to the website of a Swedish cable company that actually was called Entreq.
-Initially, I just took a quick look at the Entreq website and just decided, “Great, just what the world needs, another cable company.”
-But a few weeks later I received another email from Lennarth, but this time the subject line read, “Natural Materials in New Swedish High-End Cables.”
-Again, the message only consisted of a link to the Entreq website, but this time I wanted to know more about the “natural materials” that these cables were using.
+But in February of this year, I received an email from someone named Lennarth, and the email’s subject simply read, “HI FI.”
+The email consisted of nothing more than a hyperlink that said www.Entreq.com.
+Now usually when I receive such emails, the results are me having to take my PC to the Best Buy “Geek Squad” to have a bunch of viruses removed from my hard drive.
+Instead, this link took me to the website of a Swedish cable company that actually was called Entreq.
+Initially, I looked at the Entreq website and decided, “Great, just what the world needs, another cable company.”
+But a few weeks later, I received another email from Lennarth, but this time, the subject line read, “Natural Materials in New Swedish High-End Cables.”
+Again, the message only consisted of a link to the Entreq website, but this time, I wanted to know more about the “natural materials” that these cables were using.

 Per-Olof Friberg